 Ready to tackle your site’s analytics?
 Check out these tools:

 In addition to analytics tracking, businesses should consider adding user behavior tracking software and A/B testing tools.
-User behavior software helps identify areas of your site that could be creating UX issues and reducing conversions.
-By leveraging visitor heat mapping and mouse tracking, you can follow how a visitor browses your site.
+User behavior software helps identify areas of your site that could be creating UX issues and reducing conversions through visitor heat mapping and mouse tracking, you can follow how a visitor browses your site.
 HotJar and ClickTale are tools that can help you determine how users are moving through the site and uncover opportunities to improve engagement Alternatively, A/B testing tools like WVO or Optimizely allow businesses to determine what page layouts, content, and user flows convert the most users to maximize revenue.

 The following tools can easily be leveraged to test and optimize messaging and user interaction points, in order to increase conversions and support lead generation efforts: